-The skills learned in this program are used in chip manufacturing, pharmaceuticals, micro-electromechanical systems, sensors, biomedicine, opto-electronics, and cutting-edge computer displays.
-Students gain those hands-on skills in the laboratory at HACC and the Pennsylvania State University.
-The Nanofabrication Manufacturing Technology program uses a resource-sharing approach to "high-tech" workforce development.
-After successfully completing three semesters of background work with a minimum 3.0 GPA and a letter of recommendation from a HACC electronics faculty member, students go to the PSU Electronic Materials and Processing Research Laboratory (EMPRL), located in State College, Pa.
+The Nanofabrication Manufacturing Technology AAS programs provides students with knowledge and skills used in chip manufacturing, pharmaceuticals, micro-electromechanical systems, sensors, biomedicine, opto-electronics, and cutting-edge computer displays.
+The Nanofabrication Manufacturing Technology program uses a resource-sharing approach to "high-tech" workforce development that permits students to gain hands-on skills in a laboratory environment at both HACC and at Pennsylvania State University.
+Once students successfully complete three semesters of background work with a minimum 3.0 GPA and obtain a letter of recommendation from a HACC electronics faculty member, they are able to go to the PSU Electronic Materials and Processing Research Laboratory (EMPRL), located in State College, Pa to complete their coursework.
 The program is only available at the Harrisburg Campus.